 - Additional paid-in capital.

-Contributed capital in both categories can thus flow company and add to Owners' equity at the company's initial public stock offering (IPO).
+Contributed capital in both categories can thus flow company and add to Owners equity at the company's initial public stock offering (IPO).
 And, it will add again, later, when the firm issues more stock shares.
-(For more on the difference between par value and capital contributed in excess of par, see the article par value).
+(For more on the difference between par value and capital contributed more than par, see the article par value).

-Contributed capital does add to Owners' equity.
-However, company owners will expect management to add to Owners' equity primarily by earning profits and then using profits to grow retained earnings.
+Contributed capital does add to Owners equity.
+However, company owners will expect management to add to Owners equity primarily by earning profits and then using them to grow retained earnings.